 Create a Colorful Kitchen Vignette

-I also picked out fabric to make pillows for our little nook.
-I also wanted a pretty way to display the vases.
-I wasn’t sure if I would make a runner to go along with the pillows.
-I decided to line a big white tray that I had with some of the fabric.
+When I was planning this project, I also picked out fabric to make pillows for our little nook.
+Also, I wasn’t sure if I would make a runner to go along with the pillows.
+So I decided to line a big white tray that I had with some of the fabric.
 I also made a long pillow for the bench in our kitchen nook.

 Make Matching Pillows